-The Board will be composed of 8 qualified members who are passionate about the school's success and demonstrate professional expertise in curriculum, instruction, assessment, finance, facilities, law, business management, governance, administration, management, and experience in working with targeted student population.
-Additionally, the Board will be composed of officers including Chair and Records Officer.
-Standing committees may include Budget and Finance, Audit, Marketing and Recruitment, Director Evaluation, Building, and Academic Performance.
+The SFCS board of directors is comprised of seven members: four parents, two teachers, and one community member.
+Members are elected for a term of two years at the Annual Meeting each September and can serve up to four consecutive years.
+Members are passionate about the school's success and demonstrate professional expertise in areas such as curriculum, instruction, assessment, finance, facilities, law, business management, governance, administration, management, and experience in working with targeted student populations.
+Additionally, the Board is composed of officers including Chair, Vice Chair, and Treasurer.
+Standing committees include Executive, Finance, Fundraising, Policy, and Equity in Education committees.
 The Board Chair will convene special advisory committees as deemed necessary by the Board.